peter88213/nv_dark/docs/usage.md

 ---

-# Restoring the original colors
+## How to restore the original colors

 After uninstalling the *nv_dark* plugin via the plugin manager, restart *novelibre*.